traefik/traefik/docs/content/https/acme.md

 ## Domain Definition

-Certificate resolvers request certificates for a set of the domain names inferred from routers, with the following logic:
+Certificates resolvers request certificates for a set of the domain names inferred from routers, with the following logic:

-- If the router has a [`tls.domains`](../routing/routers/index.md#domains) option set, then the certificate resolver uses the `main` (and optionally `sans`) option of `tls.domains` to know the domain names for this router.
+- If the router has a [`tls.domains`](../routing/routers/index.md#domains) option set, then the certificates resolver uses the `main` (and optionally `sans`) option of `tls.domains` to know the domain names for this router.

-- If no [`tls.domains`](../routing/routers/index.md#domains) option is set, then the certificate resolver uses the [router's rule](../routing/routers/index.md#rule), by checking the `Host()` matchers.
+- If no [`tls.domains`](../routing/routers/index.md#domains) option is set, then the certificates resolver uses the [router's rule](../routing/routers/index.md#rule), by checking the `Host()` matchers.
   Please note that [multiple `Host()` matchers can be used](../routing/routers/index.md#certresolver)) for specifying multiple domain names for this router.